What Is the Difference Between APR and Interest Rate on a Personal Loan?

 To get the best rate on your personal loan, there are some financial factors you can influence over time.
 Here are some action items to consider.

-It’s been said before, but it’s true: the higher your credit score, generally the better your chances are of achieving favorable loan terms and lower interest rates — not to mention qualifying for the loan at all.
-While there are loans out there for borrowers with bad credit and fair credit, improving your credit profile can make borrowing money more affordable.
+It’s been said before, but it’s true: The higher your credit score, the better your chances of achieving favorable loan terms and lower interest rates — not to mention qualifying for the loan at all.
+While there are loans out there for borrowers with bad credit and fair credit, building your credit profile can make borrowing money more affordable.

 Paying Down Your Debts

-One way you may be able to improve your credit is to pay down your debts.
-And along with the opportunity to bolster your credit, paying down debt can also improve your chances of being approved for a loan because your debt-to-income ratio is one factor lenders look at when qualifying you for a loan.
+One way you may be able to build your credit is to pay down your debts.
+Paying down debt can also improve your chances of being approved for a loan because lenders look at your debt-to-income ratio when determining your eligibility for a loan.
 What’s more, paying down debt can make keeping up with your monthly loan payments a lot easier, since you’ll have more leeway in your budget.

-While credit scoring models do allow for rate shopping, it’s still a good idea to compare multiple lenders over a limited amount of time — a 14-day period is recommended — to find the lender that works best for your financial needs.
+While credit scoring models do allow for rate shopping, it’s still a good idea to compare multiple lenders over a limited amount of time — 14 days is recommended — to find the lender that works best for your financial needs.
 If done in a short window of time, multiple hard credit pulls for the same type of loan will count as just one.

 Recommended: Soft vs Hard Credit Inquiry